 \paragraph{Modeling.} To simulate this scenario, we permanently split the training data between the nodes, i.e. the data is never shuffled between workers during training, and every node has distinct part of the dataset.
 To the best of our knowledge, no prior works studied this scenario for decentralized deep learning.
 For the centralized approach, gathering methods such as all-reduce are not efficiently implementable in this setting, hence we compare to the centralized baseline where all nodes route their updates to a central coordinator for aggregation.
 For the comparison we consider \algopt with $\operatorname{sign}$ compression (this combination achieved the compromise between accuracy and compression level in Tab.~\ref{tb:toy})), decentralized SGD without compression~\citep{Lian2017:decentralizedSGD}, and centralized SGD without compression.

 \paragraph{Scaling to Large Number of Nodes.} To study the scaling properties of \algopt, we train on $4, 16, 36$ and $64$ number of nodes.
-We compare decentralized algorithms on two different topologies: \emph{ring} as the worst possible topology, and on the \emph{torus} with much larger spectral gap.
-Their parameters are listed in the table \ref{tab:topologies}.
+We compare decentralized algorithms on two different topologies:\ \emph{ring} as the worst possible topology, and on the \emph{torus} with much larger spectral gap.
+The corresponding parameters are listed in Table \ref{tab:topologies}.

 We train \texttt{ResNet8} \citep{He2016:Resnet} ($78$K parameters), on \texttt{Cifar10} dataset (50K/10K training/test samples)~\citep{Krizhevsky2012:cifar10}.
-For the simplicity, we keep the learning rate constant and separately tune it for all methods.
-We tune consensus learning rate for \algopt.
+For simplicity, we keep the learning rate constant and separately tune it for all methods.
+We further tune the consensus learning rate for \algopt.

 The results are summarized in Fig.~\ref{fig:social} (and Fig.~\ref{fig:social_app}, Tabs.~\ref{tab:epoch_for_same_bits_budget}--\ref{tab:bits_for_same_epoch_budget} in Appendix~\ref{sec:additional_plots}).
-First we compare the testing accuracy reached after 300 epochs (Fig.~\ref{fig:social}, \emph{Left}).
-CentralizedSGD has a good performance for all the considered number of nodes. \algopt slows down due to the influence of graph topology (\texttt{Decentralized} curve), which is consistent with the spectral gaps order (see Tab.~\ref{tab:topologies}), and also influenced by the communication compression (\texttt{CHOCO} curve), which slows down training uniformly for both topologies.
+First we compare the testing accuracy reached after 300 epochs (Fig.~\ref{fig:social}, \emph{left}).
+CentralizedSGD has a good performance for all the considered number of nodes. \algopt slows down due to the influence of the graph topology (\texttt{Decentralized} curve), which is consistent with the spectral gaps order (see Tab.~\ref{tab:topologies}), and also influenced by the communication compression (\texttt{CHOCO} curve), which slows down training uniformly for both topologies.
 We observed that the train performance is similar to the test on Fig.~\ref{fig:social}, therefore the performance degradation is explained by the slower convergence (Theorem~\ref{th:non-convex-sigma}) and is not a generalization issue.
 Increasing the number of epochs improves the performance of the decentralized schemes.
 However, even using 10 times more epochs, we were not able to perfectly close the gap between centralized and decentralized algorithms for both train and test performance.